asmahdi08/Modulus-bot/README.md

-# discord-mod-bot
+# Modulus
-A discord moderation bot
+Modulus is a discord moderation bot capable of many moderation related tasks.

+### More coming soon.......